sderose/ragnarok/Dominus/DOC/BaseDom.md

 It has pretty extensive unittest coverage.

-It is about 40% faster than minidom on my testing (which emphasizes large and complex document structures), though individual methods vary.
+It is about 40% faster than minidom on my testing (which emphasizes large document structures), though individual methods vary.

 ==Pythonic features==

-* Nodes are really a subclass of Python list, so you can apply nearly all the list operations, including slice-assignment (which is much faster than iterative insertion) and even reverse() and sort().
+* Nodes look/act a lot like a list of their children (by my count over half their methods and properties are easily covered by Python list ones (append vs. appendChild, insertBefore vs. insert, cloneNode vs. copy, len vs. length, etc.).
+So in BaseDom Node is a subclass of list, with nearly all the normal operations doing the normal things, including slice-assignment (which is much faster than iterative insertion).
 Does not have __mul__ and __rmul__, though.

-Note: A Node with no children is falsish, just like any empty Python list; if you want to make sure you haven't got a Node, use "if myNode is None", not just "if myNode".
+Note: A Node with no children
+is falsish, just like any empty Python list; if you want to make sure you haven't got a Node, use "if myNode is None", not just "if myNode".